 - Micro-USB port

-Because it's a Mavic, the Mini's camera sits at the front, rather than hanging underneath - as you'll see in the Phantom series - and it's covered by a transparent plastic housing that clips into place when you're not using the drone.
+Because it's a Mavic, the camera sits at the front of the drone, rather than hanging underneath it like on the Phantom models, and it's covered by a transparent plastic housing that clips into place when you're not using the drone.

-All the important ports are on the back.
-It's also where you'll find the battery door, which opens upwards to reveal a long rounded cavity designed to hold the newly designed batteries.
-Unlike other Mavic drones, this battery doesn't form any of the external shell of the drone.
-It's kept inside it.
+All the important ports are on the back of the drone.
+Here's where you'll find the battery door, which opens upwards to reveal a long and rounded cavity that's designed to hold the newly designed batteries.
+Unlike other Mavic models, the battery doesn't form any of the external shell of the drone - it's kept inside it.

-Beneath it, there's a microSD card slot and a Micro-USB port.
-It's a little disappointing that it's not USB-C, as the batteries charge slowly as a result of this port choice.
+Beneath, there's a microSD card slot and a micro USB port.
+It's a little disappointing that this port isn't USB-C, as it's slower to charge given the current port.

-Turn it upside down and you'll find the power button, the traditional four LED lights, some cooling vents, and a couple of downward-facing sensors.
-These are the only sensors on the tiny drone: there are no front, back or side sensors for avoiding obstacles.
-Presumably this is to keep both the cost and weight down.
+Turn the Mini upside down and you'll find the power button and the traditional four LED lights, some cooling vents and a couple of downward-facing sensors.
+And these are the only sensors on this tiny drone: there are no front, back or side sensors for avoiding obstacles - undoubtedly to both reduce cost and to keep the weight down.